paulelsner/EOS_connect/src/CONFIG_README.md

   The password for the inverter's local portal. (only needed for fronius_gen24)

 - **`inverter.max_grid_charge_rate`**:
   The maximum grid charge rate, in watts (W).
-Limitation for calculating the target grid charge power and for EOS inverter model.
+Limitation for calculating the target grid charge power and for EOS inverter model. (currently not supported by evcc external battery control, but shown and calculated - reachable per **EOS connect** API)

 - **`inverter.max_pv_charge_rate`**:
   The maximum PV charge rate, in watts (W).
-Limitation for calculating the target pv charge power and for EOS inverter model.
+Limitation for calculating the target pv charge power and for EOS inverter model. (currently not supported by evcc external battery control, but shown and calculated - reachable per **EOS connect** API)

 ---